SAP/ui5-webcomponents/docs/DoD.md

  - Do I **fire an event** upon every user interaction?

-When the user interacts with a component, leading to changes to the component state, an event must always be fired to notify the application of said changes, so that it can update its models.
+When the user interacts with a component, an event must always be fired to notify the application of state changes, so that it can update its models.

  - Do I **allow the application to prevent** the default behavior of my events?

 Sometimes it makes sense to allow the application to call `preventDefault()` on en event.
 In other cases, this is not necessary.
-Consider your particular use case carefully.
+Consider what is logical in your particular use case.

+## CSS

+ - Did I put **overstyling-relevant CSS properties on the host**?

+It's best to style the `:host` (rather than the shadow root) as much as possible (especially for paddings, margins, borders, etc.) so that apps can overstyle the component (in reasonable measure).

-## Scoping-friendy code
+## Scoping-friendly/multiple-framework-instance friendly code

- - Do I have **hard-coded** tag names in my CSS or TS files?
+ - Do I have **hard-coded** tag names in my `.css` or `.ts` files?

 Having CSS such as `ui5-button.accept-btn { color: green; }` is not scoping-friendly, because tag names may vary.
 Use the attribute notation: `[ui5-button].accept-btn { color: green; }` instead.

 Similarly, if you have code such as `this.shadowRoot.querySelector("ui5-popover")`, change it to `this.shadowRoot.querySelector("[ui5-popover]")`.

- - Do I have in my template components that are not described in **dependencies**?
+ - Do I have in my templates components that are not described in **dependencies**?

+All components used in the `.hbs` files of your component must be added to the `dependencies` metadata setting so that the compiler can scope them when converting the template to lit-html code.

+ - Have I used **instanceof** checks for UI5 Elements?

+Checks such as `btn instanceof Button` or `el instanceof UI5Element` are not safe, because when multiple versions of UI5 Web Components are on the same HTML page, the first to boot will upgrade all tags, and `instanceof` checks will only work with the first framework's classes and fail for all others.
+Therefore, you must use *duck-typing* instead of hard `instanceof` checks.